 Parent-Led, Therapist-Gudied CBT*

-In our Parent-Led CBT program, parents--in collaboration with therapist Daniel Yeager, LCSW--take the lead in helping their children acquire habits, skills & strategies for overcoming common childhood difficulties related to anxiety, self-esteem, ADHD, and situational stress.
+In a Parent-Led CBT program, parents---in collaboration with a therapist--take the lead in helping their children acquire habits, skills & strategies for overcoming common childhood difficulties related to anxiety, self-esteem, ADHD, and situational stress.

 What is CBT?